 First time buyers will need to register and provide full contact details before a bid can be placed.
 You will then receive a confirmation email.

-- Check online commission bids by going to ‘My Profile - My Bids’.
+- Check online commission bids by going to ‘My Account - My Bids’.
 You can also amend or delete bids from that page too.

-- Personal details can be changed by going to the ‘My Details’ page and amending the relevant contact information.
+- Personal details can be changed by going to the ‘My Account’ page and amending the relevant contact information.

 - Auction results will be available to view from 7pm on Sunday evening.